Notes & Resources

 - Muller-Kirsten, Introduction to Supersymmetry.
 I used this book a few times to check calculations, most of them are done in great detail, where other authors would just omit the steps.

-- It can also be worth lookg at Prof. Tong's notes on Gauge Theory, especially when looking at (S)QCD.
+- It can also be worth looking at Prof. Tong's notes on Gauge Theory.

 String Theory